Water Chemistry Water Chemistry — Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 Target Chemistry Levels

-• Free Chlorine: Use the FC/CYA relationship — our all-in-one pool calculator gives the right free chlorine for your CYA.
+• Free Chlorine: Use the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.

 • Combined Chlorine: Less than 0.5 ppm (ideally 0.0)